Banff Travel Tips: 30+ Things to Know Before You Go

 Can I get winter tires on my rental car?

 You can get winter tires on your rental car if you request and pay an additional daily fee.
 Rental cars will come with all season M+S (mud + snow) tires which have less traction as it gets colder.
-Companies like Hertz charge an additional $20-25 per day for true winter tires.
+Some car rental companies charge an additional daily fee for true winter tires.

 Can I skate on Lake Louise?